embar-/pdsa-grapher/README.md

 ## Known bugs and required features
+- If there are tables with the same names in different schemas within the database, they will be considered as the same table.
+To avoid confusion, either analyze tables from different schemas separately or rename them (e.g., by adding the schema as a prefix).
 - When using the Cyto engine, the pop-up about the connection may appear in the wrong place, although explanations are displayed correctly when clicking on a node.
 This is an internal Dash Cytoscape bug.
 - The ability to edit connections between tables (often they are missing).